forgotten-pillar/fp-notes/content/doctrine/end-time/john-the-baptist.md

 > <sup>**5**</sup> Every valley shall be filled, and every mountain and hill shall be brought low; and the crooked shall be made straight, and the rough ways shall be made smooth;
 > <sup>**6**</sup> And all flesh shall see the salvation of God.

+Takeaway for 144k:
+- They will be vocal and influential in their preaching
+- They will exercise reforms in diet and in dress
 ## John's Preaching to the Multitudes

 > [!bible] [Matthew 3:7-12 - KJV](https://www.biblegateway.com/passage/?search=Matthew+3:7-12&version=kjv)